Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/edge-and-launch-configuration.md

 ### Configure the datastream

 * To create the datastream, please follow the [tutorial on creating a datastream](./../../getting-started/configure-datastreams.md)
-* In the screenshot below select the dataset containing the `pushNotificationTracking` field group in the `Profile Dataset` dropdown
+* In the `Profile Dataset` dropdown, select a profile-enabled dataset based on the XDM ExperienceEvent schema that contains the `pushNotificationTracking` field group

 ![Datastream](./../../.gitbook/assets/edge-config.png)